Morning Game Drives at iMfolozi National Park

 If experiencing the BIG 5 is not thrilling enough, then experiencing them in an open game viewing vehicle through the Hluhluwe Imfolozi Game Reserve will definitely get your pulse going.
 Our guests have the chance of venturing into this world-renowned National Park together with experienced field guides, as part of the Ubizane Reserve offerings.

 If this sound like something that you don’t want to miss out on, then sign up for this once in a lifetime outing at our front desk on arrival or pre-book before you arrive.
-After your first morning coffee as the sun rises, the tour will set off for the 3-hour drive into the Park to experience what Africa has on offer in its beautiful surroundings.
+At 05h00 you will get a wake-up call from our Safari Guide.
+05h30 all guest meets up at the Tree Lodge bar area for a coffee and biscuit where the guide will do a short briefing.
+As the sun lick the buffalo grass, the tour will set off (05h45) for the 3-hour drive into the Park to experience what Africa has on offer in its beautiful surroundings.
 The tour guide will do a brief stop off for the guests to stretch those legs and to feel the African soil under foot.
-Return just in time for a hearty buffet breakfast back at the Lodge, while you chat with the other guests about all the incredible things you experienced.

 The park was established in 1895 and has been declared the oldest standing park in South Africa and the third largest.
 The parks spans over 96 000 hectares of land with the greats of the BIG 5 and various other wild animals roaming its hills and grounds.
 The park, which was originally established in the 1800s to help protect the once nearly extinct white rhino, as they dropped to a depressing number of only 20 rhinos left in the world, is now home to thousands of these glorious animals.
 The park has paved the way for the white rhino and saved them from this almost fatal future, and as a result, there are no more than 10 000 white rhino in existence around the world.